deanlc/Summative-Presentation/README.md

 **Unit Code:** WEB14103

 ##Introduction
-So far during this term we have presented many presentations and used Illustrator to design different graphics.
+So far during this term we have started four projects, EyeBombing, OneTweet, Union Hack and Code in your plate.
+We have given presentations about all these things and also given presentations about various topics.

+Below are links to the work I have done for this term.

 ##Blog Posts
 1. **Week 1:** [EyeBombing](https://medium.com/@deanlc/eyebombing-d0e7ba21011c#.kuum4gz68)